HimanshukrRana/Frontend-interview-Questions/README.md

 9: What is Defer and async

-10: What is box model
+10: What is box model in js

 11: What is the difference between inline vs inline-block